van-beek-nl/GitTools/README.md

 - [Omnis Studio](https://www.omnis.net/) v10.22 or higher.

 ## Getting started
-Installing GitTools is simple: copy `GitTools.lbs` to your Omnis Studio startup directory and you should be good to go.
+Installing GitTools is simple: copy `GitTools.lbs.release` to your Omnis Studio startup directory and rename it to `GitTools.lbs`.
+You should also manually open the library once to ensure it gets converted to your version of Omnis Studio.
 When you start Omnis, a new GitTools menu item should appear.
 GitTools will attempt to register all currently opened libraries, populating the menu.
 In Omnis Studio 11+, GitTools will also automatically find and register newly opened libraries.
 For older versions, you can manually register your library in a safe manner by putting the following code in your library's startup task:
 ```
 If $itasks.["GitTools"].["$openlibschanged"].$cando()
     Do $itasks.["GitTools"].["$openlibschanged"]()